North Korea: Otto Warmbier's death 'is a mystery to us'

 The 22-year-old's family alleges he was tortured.

-"Unfortunately, the awful torturous mistreatment our son received at the hands of the North Koreans ensured that no other outcome was possible beyond the sad one we experienced today," said Fred Warmbier as he announced his son's death.
+"Unfortunately, the awful, torturous mistreatment our son received at the hands of the North Koreans ensured that no other outcome was possible beyond the sad one we experienced today," Warmbier's parents said in announcing their son's death Monday.

-The KCNA news agency Friday said that Warmbier was treated in accordance with domestic law and said that allegations that he may have been tortured during nearly 18 months in detention were "groundless."
+But the state-run Korean Central News Agency said Friday said that Warmbier was treated in accordance with domestic law.
+It rebuffed "groundless public opinion now circulating in the US that he died of torture and beating during his reform through labor."

-"The fact that Warmbier died suddenly in less than a week just after his return to the US in his normal state of health indicators is a mystery to us as well," state-run KCNA news reported.
+"The fact that Warmbier died suddenly in less than a week just after his return to the US in his normal state of health indicators is a mystery to us as well," the agency reported.

 Sentenced to hard labor

-Warmbier was detained in North Korea in January 2016 at the airport in Pyongyang after a short tour of the country.
+Warmbier was detained at the Pyongyang airport in January 2016 after a short tour of North Korea.

-Some of the proof used against him was purported security footage of him removing a political banner from his hotel.
+Some of the evidence at trial was purported security footage of Warmbier removing a political banner from his hotel.

 More than a year went by without public word of Warmbier before the State Department learned of his dire condition on June 6.
 He was released a week later.

-US President Donald Trump called the situation a "disgrace."
+President Donald Trump called the situation a "disgrace."

 "He should have been brought home a long time ago," Trump said.

-Warmbier died Monday, just days after he returned to the US, and his funeral was held in his hometown in Ohio Thursday.
+Warmbier died days after his return to the United States, and his funeral was held Thursday in his hometown of Wyoming, Ohio.

 Kenneth Bae, an American who was jailed for nearly two years in North Korea, told CNN he believed Warmbier could have been tortured, and cautioned other Americans against going to North Korea.